Income Taxes | Personal Services Contracts | Medicaid Caregiver Agreements

 Can Income Taxes Owed on a Family Caregiver Agreement Be Deferred?

-Yes.
-A really useful strategy to spread a personal care contract’s income-tax burden over a period of years is to place the care provider’s compensation into an immediate annuity that pays out over time.
-Utilizing the strategy allows the caregiver to only pay taxes as income is received from the annuity, not in one large lump sum.
+Its debatable.
+I always state that we are not CPAs, nor are we tax attorneys, nor are we qualified to give any more than EXTREMELY limited tax advice.
+There are some CPAs and tax attorneys who would say that a really useful strategy to spread a personal care contract’s income-tax burden over a period of years is to place the care provider’s compensation into an immediate annuity that pays out over time.
+The idea being that utilizing the strategy allows the caregiver to only pay taxes as income is received from the annuity, not in one large lump sum.

-Remember that the primary goal is to qualify someone for Florida Medicaid which involves getting resources out of their name in a medicaid-compliant manner.
+Remember that this elder care law firm's primary goal is: qualify our client for Florida Medicaid which involves getting resources out of their name in a medicaid-compliant manner.
 So, while a care receiver could pay their care provider as services are rendered, that would not be efficient for Medicaid-planning purposes.
-Your elder law attorney, typically, wants to get as much money out of the medicaid applicant's name as possible using a variety of techniques (one of which may be the personal services contract).
+Your elder law attorney, typically, wants to get as much money out of the Medicaid applicant's name as possible using a variety of techniques (one of which may be the personal services contract).
 This is why the annuity is needed - it achieves the goal of getting a large lump sum out of the Medicaid applicant's name but spreads out the income to the caregiver over a period of years.

 Another, non tax-related risk of giving the money to a caregiver in one large lump sum through a valid personal services contract or Medicaid family care agreement, is that the money does, in fact, become 100% the caregiver’s.
 If they want to run to Vegas and put it all on red, they can legally do so.
-So, in addition to spreading out the income tax burden, utilizing a Medicaid compliant annuity to fund a personal services contract, adds an additional layer of security for the Medicaid recipient - knowing that the money will be doled out over a period of years rather than immediately.
+So, utilizing an annuity to fund a personal services contract, adds an additional layer of security for the Medicaid recipient - knowing that the money will be doled out over a period of years rather than immediately and perhaps having payments switch from the primary caregiver to someone who agrees to take over should the initial caregiver pass away.